HEALTH AND WELLNESS

 Gold Medal – Girls 4 x 100m Relay (World Record)

-Zharia Dixon, Chardai Victorian, Atallah Allen, Jazlynn Gibbs
+Zharia Dixon, Chardai Victorian, Atallah Allen, and Jazlynn Gibbs

 Gold Medal – Boys High Jump